Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Word which used in questions when it comes to choosing a specific item from a set of items:

 which book did you choose?– which book did you choose?
-Often which used as a conjunction:
+Often which used as a conjunction word:

-This is the pen which I was writing with.
-This is the same pen I wrote with.
+This is the pen which I was writing with.- This is the same pen with which I wrote.

 go- go, move

-Word go can refer to different types of movement:
+Word go can mean different types of movement:

-When will we go to the country?– When are we leaving the city?
+When will we go to the country?- When will we go out of town?

 I would like to go on a tour.– I would like to go on a trip.
-In addition, the verb go can be part of various turns and expressions:
+In addition, the verb go can be part of various phrases and expressions:

-He goes about with suspicious fellows.
-He runs a company with suspicious types.
+He goes about with suspicious fellows.– He keeps company with suspicious types.

 I don’t know how to go about it.– I don’t know how it’s done